FortuneOS-CAF/platform_packages_apps_Fortune_SystemUI/README.md

-# Paranoid Android SystemUI Module #
+# Fortune Android SystemUI Module #

-A module that handles aospa specific features and assests in the SystemUI framework
+A module that handles fortune specific features and assests in the SystemUI framework